Pacific Blue (TV series): Syndication

 The series still runs in many countries throughout the world.
 The show has gained a slight uptick in recognition with the MTV reality series Meet the Barkers, which chronicles the married life of Blink 182 drummer Travis Barker and his wife (and Pacific Blue vet) Shanna Moakler.
 A clip of her from the series can be seen in the opening credits of Meet the Barkers.

 Home media

 On January 10, 2012, Mill Creek Entertainment released Pacific Blue: The Complete Series on DVD in Region 1.
 The 19-disc set features all 101 episodes of the series as well as 90 minutes of bonus features, including gag reels, production techniques and interviews.
 On the same day, Mill Creek also released the complete first season on DVD.

-The series is also available for download on iTunes and other platforms.
+The series is also available for download on iTunes and other platforms, and currently the rights for the series are held by FilmRise.